 - the arguments to pass to the

-In the code generated above there are no arguments, so the data
+In the code generated above there are no arguments, so the data field is

 simply the address of the contract on ZetaChain.